Andrew Sullivan: Let Him Have His Cake

 “According to tax records, the Charles and Seryl Kushner Foundation donated at least $38,000 between 2011 and 2013 to the American Friends of Beit El Yeshiva, the fundraising arm of a Jewish seminary in Beit El, a West Bank settlement.
 The Beit El Yeshiva Center is associated with Arutz Sheva, also known as Israel National News, a news organization affiliated with the Jewish settler movement […] In 2012 and 2013, the Kushner family foundation donated a total of $15,000 to the Etzion Foundation, which operates three Orthodox Jewish study institutions in West Bank settlements.
 In 2011, the family donated $5,000 to Ohr Torah Stone, an Orthodox Jewish educational institution in the West Bank settlement of Efrat.”

 For much of that time, Jared Kushner was a co-director of the foundation, a role — surprise! — he failed to disclose before his appointment.
-Kushner, moreover, has continued to fund West Bank settlements even after assuming his current role, as ProPublica reported on Wednesday:

-“The charitable fund made a donation of at least $18,000 at the “Master Builders” level to American Friends of Beit El Yeshiva Center, according to a donor book distributed at the group’s annual gala Sundayevening.”
+Kushner, moreover, has continued to fund West Bank settlements even after assuming his current role, as ProPublica reported on Wednesday: “The charitable fund made a donation of at least $18,000 at the ‘Master Builders’ level to American Friends of Beit El Yeshiva Center, according to a donor book distributed at the group’s annual gala Sunday evening.”
 That Manhattan gala was attended by John Bolton (scheduled for a meeting with Trump today in the White House), and featured a promotional video about the radical settlement.
 Set to action-movie music, the short film “showed high-school-age youth training in the settlement’s military academy.
 ‘Beit El is very important because it establishes our claim that God gave us this land,’ said Karen Frager, an activist who spoke on a video shown on stage.”

 And who, for years, was the head of this charity?
 I give you David Friedman, who is now U.S. ambassador!
 I mean seriously.
 What more do you need to know?